davidbejarn/davidbejarn/README.md

 ## ***About me***

-I'm a **Systems Engineering student** passionate about learning, creating, and exploring new ideas.
-As a **creative**.
-I'm always eager to grow, experiment, and expand my knowledge across different fields.
+I'm a **Systems Engineering** student passionate about learning, innovation, and exploration.
+With a constant curiosity, I strive to grow and experiment, and expand my knowledge in different fields.

 <hr>